-**Get free money to spend** Between now and the 31st March 2017 passengers transiting through Changi on a Singapore Air, Silk Air or Air New Zealand flight* are entitled to vouchers up to the value of $40 that can be spent at all retail, food and service outlets as part of the Singapore Air Changi Transit Programme.
+**Get free money to spend** Between now and 30 September 2018 passengers transiting through Changi on certain Singapore Air, Silk Air or Air New Zealand flights are entitled to vouchers up to the value of $40 that can be spent at all retail, food and service outlets as part of the Singapore Air Changi Transit Programme.
 How awesome is that?

 If you’re travelling during daylight hours one of my favourite ways to relax and refresh is to take a dip at the Balinese-style rooftop pool at the Transit Hotel in Terminal 1.
 It costs $17 SGD to enter (if you’re not a hotel guest) but that fee includes use of the shower facilities, a towel and a complimentary non-alcoholic drink.